Maxim12313/super-game-engine/README.md

 and T() default constructed or just define get and set, more flexible, more complicated call site
 - consider checking system contains with system maanger signatures vs subscribed_entities.contains checks.
 First has better cache but second simpler implementation with different cases cases considering dynamic adding / deleting
+- Use static_cast and member function vs inheritance virtual function lookup.
+Speed diff?

 # In Progress
 - game coordinator, handling erasing entity with signature, component, system recognizing
 - much testing
 - cyclic dependencies, decide how to manager systems etc
 - tests and decide on flexibility
+- better system for detecting whether a component or system is registered or not yet
+- make registering multiple times harmless